Search

 woman with light bursting from a book to illustrate skimming vs scanningIf you’re as skeptical about speed reading claims as I am, you’ve probably wondered about skimming vs. scanning

-The biggest problem you face isn’t that you need to read faster.
+And on that basis, I can tell you that the biggest problem you face isn’t that you need to read faster.

 It’s that you need to read in a way that doesn’t sacrifice reading comprehension.